 High sodium levels in the body, can promote calcium buildup in urine.
 Avoid adding salt to food, and check the labels on processed foods to see how much sodium they contain.
 Fast food can be high in sodium, but so can regular restaurant food.
 When you’re able, ask that no salt be added to whatever you order on a menu.
 Also, take note of what you drink.
 Some vegetable juices are high in sodium.

 Lower your animal protein intake

-Many sources of protein, such as red meat, pork, chicken, poultry, fish, and eggs, increase the amount of uric acid you produce.
+Many sources of protein, such as red meat, pork, chicken, poultry, and eggs, increase the amount of uric acid you produce.
 Eating large amounts of protein also reduces a chemical in urine called citrate.
 Citrate’s job is to prevent the formation of kidney stones.
 Alternatives to animal protein include quinoa, tofu (bean curd), hummus, chia seeds, and Greek yogurt.
 Since protein is important for overall health, discuss how much you should eat daily with your doctor.

 Eat oxalates wisely.
 Foods high in this chemical may increase formation of kidney stones.
 If you’ve already had kidney stones, you may wish to reduce or eliminate oxalates from your diet completely.
 If you’re trying to avoid kidney stones, check with your doctor to determine if limiting these foods is enough.
 If you do eat foods containing oxalates, always make sure to eat or drink a calcium source with them.
 This will help the oxalate bind to the calcium during digestion, before it can reach your kidneys.
 Foods high in oxalate include: